alvaropg/timepedia/README.md

 TimePedia
 =========
-A timeline Wikipedia viewer based in the Wikipedia categories using DBPedia and SPARQL
+A timeline Wikipedia viewer based in the Wikipedia categories using DBPedia and SPARQL.
+It's in a very early stage of development (no security, no framework, for a rapid JSON prototyping of the timeline and the events).

 Installation
 ------------